Where diverse populations gather: Transit accessibility and the spatial structure of social mixing: Materials and Methods

-To understand the spatial heterogeneity of transit-mixing effects identified through GWR, we examine the locational and contextual characteristics that distinguish hotspots---POIs where transit catchment diversity significantly predicts visitor diversity---from POIs with non-significant effects.
-This analysis addresses the question: \textit{where} do transit-mediated mixing effects concentrate, and what features characterize these locations?
+To understand the spatial heterogeneity of transit--diversity effects identified through GWR, we examine the locational and contextual characteristics that distinguish hotspots---POIs where transit catchment diversity significantly predicts visitor diversity---from POIs with non-significant effects.
+Hotspot status is derived from the pooled GWR specification model, which jointly fits all POIs without stratifying by venue category, so the results characterize heterogeneity across the full set of POIs rather than within specific venue types.